jsegitz/shim-review/ISSUE_TEMPLATE.md

 ###### How do you manage and protect the keys used in your SHIM?
 The key is installed in a machine with restricted physical and system access.
+Builders can use it only via Open Build Service instance, which provides identification, authorization and checking if key usage is granted for key user/package/arch.
 Shim binaries do not include private portions of the key.

 ###### Do you use EV certificates as embedded certificates in the SHIM?